kvshvlin/yourmailproject/pages/payments.md

 = Rs.
 09.85.
 **= Cost Price (CP)**.

-We cannot be certain of values such as (including but not limited to) the cost of labour, cost of materials, expected profit, PLUS any particulars deemed necessary.
-Hence we request all illustrators to do the math and tell us their **preferred selling price (CZ)** by attaching a note in their consignment of 10 handmade illustrated postcards.
+We cannot be sure of certain values (including but not limited to) the cost of labour, cost of materials, expected profit, PLUS any particulars deemed necessary.
+Hence we request all illustrators to calculate their preferred selling price for every postcard they illustrate.
+They can send a note alongwith their handmade illustrated postcards to inform us about their **preferred selling price (CZ)**.

 **Once a sale happens, we pay an illustrator on a first priority basis**.